National Day for Yes: Background

 The Principality of Catalonia was annexed during the War of Spanish Succession, after the bloody Siege of Barcelona that ended on 11 September 1714.
 By the middle of the 19th century, a growing educated middle class started to recover its language, identity and cultural traditions and this led to a Catalan independence movement at the beginning of the 20th century.

 During the Second Spanish Republic there were different failed attempts of secession quickly followed by the start of the Spanish Civil War.
-After the francoist victory, which established a fascist-style government, Catalans were severely repressed, including the execution of the elected President of Catalonia Lluís Companys i Jover.
+After the francoist victory, which established a fascist-style government, Catalans were severely repressed, including the execution of the elected President of Catalonia Lluís Companys.

 After the 1978 Spanish transition to democracy, Catalonia regained some autonomy.
 After 25 years of political stability some requests of more autonomy started to appear, resulting in a Catalan Statute of Autonomy in 2005 which became law in 2006.
 Spanish institutions asked to ban the new law, declaring it unconstitutional in 2010.
 This situation, in addition to the 2008 crisis, fuelled the first major autonomy demonstration in Barcelona on 10 July 2010, when a million people marched under the banner "We are a nation.
 We decide."

 Since then Catalan National Days, Diades in Catalan, have brought more than 1 million people out onto the streets every 11 September.
 There was also a non-binding and unofficial consultation on 9 November 2014, when 1.8 million Catalans voted in favour of independence.

 The demonstration takes place just a few weeks before the 2017 Catalan independence referendum which is going to take place on 1 October 2017.
 The referendum was approved by the Generalitat de Catalunya with the Law on a Self-determination Referendum on the Independence of Catalonia but Spain's constitutional court has suspended the Catalan referendum law and Spanish Guardia Civil officers are trying to prevent the referendum by seizing the ballot boxes and ballot papers.

 Even though it has been banned by Spain, Catalonia's government has already started the referendum for the Catalan community living abroad and they plan to hold the referendum on 1 October anyway, promising to secede from Spain if the vote is Yes.